Forensic Evaluation

 The International Refugee Assistance Project (IRAP) is a “global legal aid and advocacy organization working to create a world where refugees and all people seeking safety are empowered to claim their right to freedom of movement and a path to lasting refuge.”

-With funding from the Center of the Study of Democratic Institutions, HEAL Refugee Health & Asylum Collaborative has partnered with IRAP since August 2020 to provide cross-border clinical evaluations for clients in Mexico and elsewhere being supported and/or represented by IRAP.
-HEAL also provides remote critical access evaluations to IRAP clients living in underserved areas in the United States.
+With funding from CSDI, HEAL Refugee Health & Asylum Collaborative has partnered with IRAP since August 2020 to provide clinical evaluations for clients being supported and/or represented by IRAP who are living in critically underserved areas in the United States and beyond.